 Re: Good for competition?

+Yes, while businesses are in business to make money (otherwise they're charities), most places tend to function on the 'GIMME GIMME GIMME' aspect of money at the expense of their employees.
 Whereas places that pay their employees fairly, treat them well, and give them a *reason* to work hard very quickly find out that happy, loyal employees are hard working employees.
 And hard working employees make you money.
 End of story.

 So enjoy your newfound free time, because congratulations, you're being fired and replaced by a foreigner.
 Oh, and I'm sorry that you can't collect unemployment benefits, because we gave all that money away to illegal immigrants.
 Got to think of everybody else's children first, you know.